D.C. police officer sues department claiming retaliation by superiors after complaining officers illegally targeted Black men for arrests

 In the 24-page lawsuit, Djossou said she joined the force in 2004 after an honorable discharge from the Army in 2001 followed by a four-year stint with the National Guard, including a deployment to Iraq.

-In 2009, Djossou said that after she passed a promotion exam, she was promoted to investigator and worked on sex crimeinvestigationsin the department's youth division.
+In 2009, Djossou said that after she passed a promotion exam, she was promoted to investigator and worked on sex crime investigations in the department's youth division.
 She said she was promoted two more times in the years that followed and became a sergeant assigned to Fourth District Patrol.

 Djossou said in the lawsuit that in June 2015, while she was assigned to the narcotics special investigation unit, a Black subordinate officer told her a lieutenant had instructed officers to “target groups of young men of color” in predominantly Black neighborhoods in a tactic known as jump-outs.
-These occur when officers jump out of unmarked carsand search people without probable cause, a violation of an individual's legal rights.
+These occur when officers jump out of unmarked cars and search people without probable cause, a violation of an individual's legal rights.

 Djossou, who is African American, said she reported the alleged instruction on June 30 to her superiors.
 On July 1, Djossou said, an email went out from top police supervisors ordering officers to stop the jump-out tactic, which is against department policy.

-Two weeks later, Djossouclaims in the lawsuit, superiors began excluding her from internal meetings and activities that were necessary for her job.
+Two weeks later, Djossou claims in the lawsuit, superiors began excluding her from internal meetings and activities that were necessary for her job.
 By the end of July she said supervisors began criticizing her work.
 Two months later, Djossou said in the lawsuit, her performance review was downgraded and she was recommended for discipline and criticized for poor attendance.

-In June of 2018, Djossou said in the lawsuit, she was at a morning roll call when another officer in the investigative unit told colleagues to target large groups of minority men “in poverty stricken areas” of the cityand search them without cause.
+In June of 2018, Djossou said in the lawsuit, she was at a morning roll call when another officer in the investigative unit told colleagues to target large groups of minority men “in poverty stricken areas” of the city and search them without cause.
 She said the officer also told colleagues they should not turn on their body-worn cameras until after the searches were started, as opposed to before, which is department policy.
 Djossou said in the lawsuit that three supervisors were present at the roll call and approved the officer’s directives.
 She said she reported the instructions to her superiors.

 In another incident that same year, Djossou said she alerted her supervisors that a White officer who reported to her had pointed his service weapon at a Black driver and threatened to kill the driver during a PCP possession arrest.
 Djossou saw the officer’s body-worn camera footage and determined the officer’s use of force was inappropriate, her attorney said.